The Value of Audience Insights Data

 To understand if the prospective partner will accept your proposal, you can benchmark the volume of the unique and shared audience by hovering over the different segments of the chart.
 For example, Netflix shares 3.4m visitors with Sephora, but their unique audiences make 400M against 22M.

 In the same way, the “Exclude” filter will help you find the websites visited by your competitors’ prospects but not yours.
-Just type in your rivals’ URLs and exclude yourself from the search.
+Simply type in your rivals’ URLs and exclude yourself from the search.

 3. Review Your Media Partners

-Let’s say you are choosing among media platforms, and are considering two websites — both alike in reputation (and target audience).
+Let’s say you are comparing several media platforms, and are considering two websites — both alike in reputation (and target audience).
 Should you consider both?
 Depending on how bold your brand policy is, you can try out some unconventional solutions based on audience insight.

 Imagine that previously you worked with business magazines.
 Their readers definitely belong to your target group.
-However, showing ads to exactly the same users may not be in your best interests if your campaign is aimed at reach.
+However, showing ads to exactly the same users may not be in your best interests if your campaign's objective is reach.

 Check the media options that are usually excluded from your list.
 Consider several platforms that claim to have your target audience in their press kits but have little overlap.